Esri/solutions-widgets-wpf/source/ERGChemicalAddIn/Readme.md

 A copy of the license is available in the repository's [license.txt](license.txt) file.

+Note: Portions of this code use Extended WPF Toolkit whose use is governed by the Microsoft License (Ms-PL).
+For more details, see http://wpftoolkit.codeplex.com/license.

 [](Esri Tags: ArcGIS Defense and Intelligence Situational Awareness ArcGIS Runtime WPF 10.2)